awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug in Aurora Serverless v1 for PostgreSQL where a leaked lock resulted in a prolonged scale event\.

-1. Fixed a bug in Aurora Serverless v1 for PostgreSQL where connections being migrated during a scale event would be disconnected with the following message: ERROR: could not open relation with OID \.\.\.
+1. Fixed a bug in Aurora Serverless v1 for PostgreSQL where connections being migrated during a scale event was disconnected with the following message: ERROR: could not open relation with OID \.\.\.

 1. Aurora PostgreSQL no longer falls behind on a read node when the backend is blocked writing to the database client\.